 '''

-KeyEvent: string?
+KeyEvent : string?

 '''

 For simplicity, we represent key events with strings, but not all strings are key events.
 The representation of key events comes in distinct classes.
-First, a single-character string is used to signal that the user has hit a "regular" key.
-Some of these one-character strings may look unusual:
+First, a single-character string is used to signal that the user has hit a "regular" key, such as